Atalanta/cucumber-chef/WIKI.md

 ## `cucumber-chef genmac`

-Generate an RFC compliant private MAC address.
+Generate an RFC compliant private MAC address for use in a `Labfile`.

     $ cucumber-chef genmac
     cucumber-chef v3.0.0.rc.0